 Salt is thought to be the most important electrolyte and is quickly lost during intense workouts and active living.
 Healthcare professionals say that the average adult needs about 1 tablespoon (1500 milligrams) of salt in their diet per day.
 Other examples of electrolytes include potassium, calcium, and magnesium.
 Hawaiian sea salt is much healthier than regular table salt.
 It contains trace minerals, as well as magnesium and potassium, which help maintain the body’s electrolyte levels.

 The things that make Hawaiian salts different from table salt are additives or other ingredients blended with the salt.
 Black lava salt, for example, is typically made by adding activated charcoal (usually taken from a volcanic source).
 Pink Himalayan salt takes its soft peach color from slight iron impurities.
-Even the white table salt you find in most conventional foods is commonly infused with iodine for a variety of health reasons, mostly related to thyroid regulation.
+Even the white table salt you find in most conventional foods is commonly infused with iodine for a variety of health reasons.

 Different kinds of salts can offer a variety of different health and flavor distinctions that make them great for many uses.
-The white Hawaiian sea salt that we use in our drinks, for instance, has not been amended with any new ingredients or additives, however, it has also not been entirely filtered to remove all impurities.
+The white Hawaiian sea salt that we use in our Throat Soaks, for instance, has not been amended with any new ingredients or additives and it has also not been filtered to remove all impurities.
 As a result, only about eighty percent of the salt we use is Sodium Chloride (pure salt or NaCl).
 The other twenty percent is a variety of common ocean-occurring electrolytes and trace minerals.

-A larger-scale of collection happens through the use of man-made shallow clay ponds.
+Today, a larger-scale collection happens through the use of man-made shallow clay ponds.
 From depths exceeding 2,000 feet, the deep waters are pumped through a pipeline and brought to shore then stored in “hothouses.”
 After four weeks of slow evaporation, the natural sunlight transforms the pond of seawater into pure white, sea-salt crystals.